How Did Canada Do in the City Nature Challenge 2025?

 Upload Observations

-Using the iNaturalist App or your account on iNaturalist.ca, start sharing your observations – any observation recorded between April 28 to May 1, 2023 will be automatically added.
+Using the iNaturalist App or your account on iNaturalist.ca, start sharing your observations – all observations uploaded using the iNaturalist app or at iNatualist.ca during the CNC will be automatically added..

 Get Feedback